Are you using spreadsheets to manage your patent portfolio?

 F1F9, a financial modeling firm, conducted research with the help of 1200 senior managers from the UK in 2015.
 The key findings of the study were:

-If your portfolio has a few dozen patents, it might be easy for you to answer the above questions.
-But when we are talking about hundreds of patents, without having all the information in one place, it becomes really tricky.
+If your portfolio has a few dozen patents, answering the above questions might be easy.
+But when we are talking about hundreds of patents, without having all the information in one place, it becomes tricky.

-What I mean by “all the information in one place” is a centralized platform that not only gives you a 15,000 feet view of your portfolio, it also helps navigate and explore each and every aspect of it.
+What I mean by “all the information in one place” is a centralized platform that not only gives you a 15,000-foot view of your portfolio but also helps you navigate and explore each aspect of it.

 This is what such a platform could look like —